Nicole Eggert: Personal life

-Eggert has two daughters.
-She was engaged to Canadian actor Corey Haim, with whom she starred in Blown Away (1992), The Double 0 Kid (1992) and Anything for Love (1993).
+Eggert has two daughters – the youngest was born in 2011.
+Her first daughter's father is actor Justin Herwick; despite numerous rumours and claims to the contrary, Eggert and Herwick were never a married couple.
+Eggert has never been married, though she was previously engaged to actor Corey Haim, with whom she starred in Blown Away (1992), The Double 0 Kid (1992) and Anything for Love (1993).
 She is credited with helping to save Haim's life at least once by taking him to the hospital to detox during a 'narcotic rush', although she has said: "I spent a lot of nights in emergency rooms with him.
 I don't think that I saved his life, I just think that I was there for him."

-On April 21, 2015, she appeared on the television series Botched for a breast reduction.
+In 2015, she appeared on the television series Botched for a breast reduction.